-Players can transfer to / from the Montrose Vikings on completion of the Player Transfer Form (see http://www.kilsythbasketball.com.au/fileadmin/user_upload/Menu_Headers/Resources/Transfer_Form.pdf).
+Players can transfer to / from the Montrose Vikings on completion of the Online Player Transfer Request.
 Players will not be transferred from Montrose Vikings until the current seasons subscriptions are paid.

-Applications for transfer are presented and discussed at the Junior Match Committee and attended by Club President.
+Applications for transfer are presented and discussed by the Montrose Vikings Committee and attended by Club President.